If You Want to Sell for Top Dollar:

 JV Staging

 High-end, consistent, hard-working, friendly.
-Woman-owned team of Valerie and Jane. has helped us prepare everything from lofts, single-family houses, Victorian flats, Mutli-unit buildings, SOMA studios, large houses and more.
+Women-owned team of Valerie and Jane. has helped us prepare everything from lofts, single-family houses, Victorian flats, Mutli-unit buildings, SOMA studios, large houses and more.

 Luxury, high-end, edgy, chic, stylized, frenetic, fabulous and friendly.
 Chris Miniello and his team has helped us prepare properties from the start with a wide range of capabilities from houses, condos and more.
-Expect a curated/bespoke approach.
+Expect a curated/bespoke approach; word on the street is that the team has gone higher and higher these days

-The adage of time is money applies here, too: According to HomeAdvisor, staged homes spend between 33 percent and 50 percent less time on the market.
+• The adage “time is money” applies here as well.
+According to HomeAdvisor, professionally staged homes spend between 33% and 50% less time on the market—translating directly into savings and significantly less stress for sellers.

 Tried and True: Harrowing Stories of Staging and Non-Staging